yiseul/www/md/faq.md

 ### What exactly is the "Ethereum Computer"?

-A tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and a series of decentralised applications: a web3 identity vault, a Slock gateway to your IoT, and some experimental software including an IPFS server to rent some of your hard drive space in exchange of ether.
+A tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and a series of decentralized applications: a web3 identity vault, a Slock gateway to your IoT, and some experimental software including an IPFS server to rent some of the device's unused hard drive space in exchange of ether - automatically.

 Simply put, it's a little box that manages your permissions and identity, with strong encryption and permission control.
 It's a secure gatekeeper between the web & web3 to your home IoT, communicating with your smart objects via zigbee or zwave.